memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ### Naming

 Before we start, we need to solve one of the hardest problems in engineering: Finding a good _name_ for our bindings.
-The [devicetree specification](https://www.devicetree.org/specifications/) contains a guideline on the value for the `compatible` property of a node - and therefore the name of the binding:
+The [Devicetree specification](https://www.devicetree.org/specifications/) contains a guideline on the value for the `compatible` property of a node - and therefore the name of the binding:

 > "The `compatible` string should consist only of lowercase letters, digits, and dashes, and should start with a letter.
 A single comma is typically only used following a vendor prefix.
 Underscores should not be used."
 [DTSpec](https://www.devicetree.org/specifications/)